ShuhanaRiya09/transaction-api-jmeter/README.md

 # Random-User-API-Performance-Test

-This project involves performing a load test on the URL `https://random-data-api.com/api/v2/users` to determine the actual transactions per second (TPS) for 120,000 users over 12 hours.
+This project involves performing a load test on the URL https://swapi.dev/api/people/ to determine the actual transactions per second (TPS) for 120,000 users over 12 hours.
 The project also identifies the system's bottleneck/stress test point and capacity TPS.
-The results are documented in Excel sheets and visualized through screenshots.
+The results are documented in Excel sheets and visualized through screenshots.The Star Wars API (SWAPI) is a RESTful web service that provides access to various data related to the Star Wars universe.
+The API is designed to be a comprehensive and easy-to-use resource for developers who want to access information about characters, films, species, starships, vehicles, and planets from the Star Wars franchise.

+Here is a breakdown of what the SWAPI provides, specifically for the endpoint https://swapi.dev/api/people/:

 ## Test Scenario